aws-samples/amazon-quicksight-assets-as-code-sample/README.md

 # QuickSight Assets-as-Code

-## Overview
+## :bulb: Overview
 Amazon QuickSight "Assets-as-Code" allows BI users to treat QuickSight resources as code assets that can be managed outside of the QuickSight platform.
 This unlocks a number of capabilities for new and existing QuickSight users, including use cases like programmatic dashboard creation, version control & CI/CD pipelines, BI workload migration and more.

 Currently, these APIs (*DescribeAnalysisDefinition, DescribeTemplateDefinition, DescribeDashboardDefinition*) allow developers to manage all supported charts and visual components in JSON format.
 With the defined JSON format, users can call the create/update APIs (*CreateAnalysis, UpdateAnalysis, CreateDashboard, UpdateDashboard*) to create or update QuickSight resources using the JSON format.

 **With complex dashboards containing many resources, however, navigating through nested JSON code can be difficult to maintain.
 This code sample takes Assets-as-Code to the next level and demonstrates a way to declare dashboard resources (sheets, visuals, parameters, etc) as intuitive Python code.**

-:no good: *Disclaimer: This code sample is not exhaustive and does not support all QuickSight resources and visual types.
+:no_good: *Disclaimer: This code sample is not exhaustive and does not support all QuickSight resources and visual types.
 The purpose of this sample is to demonstrate the possibilities you can unlock using assets-as-code.*
-## Example
+## :framed_picture: Example

 ### Output